faivern/prompt-engineering-templates/idea_honing.md

+By using this prompt the AI will ask follow up questions that improves and depthens the idea.

 --EXAMPLE: I want to create a TODO-web application for my hobby projects.--

 Ask me one question at a time so we can develop